Dear Jane:

 But what should you do?

-You know the story of the Giving Tree.
+Giving Tree.
 At first, they have a mutual love affair--the boy and the tree and they need each other equally.
 And then the boy leaves after taking all he can from the tree.
 And the tree is happy...but not really.
 A good friend or a good community is going to be like the Giving Tree, happily giving support even when none is taken in return because a community (1) has support coming already from multiple directions so a lag in one direction is not quite so noticeable and (2) it is in the nature of blogging to continue to read and comment even when you are not receiving readers and comments (at least for a short time period).
 And also, the blogging community, like the tree, realizes that individual readers and writers owe the greater whole nothing.
 Your blog is your own--you are free to write it, delete it, or do with it as you see fit.

 There are those that I know will disagree and say that a blog becomes collective property because it is essentially a group art project, with the comments taking on a similar weight to the actual post.
 I am not of this belief.
 If I ever stopped writing, I would probably leave my blog up regardless if I thought someone would be helped by my thoughts.
 But you own your blog just as I own my blog and we are both free to write, read other blogs, comment, or walk away.